javaplus/PicoProjects/labs/06_blink_yo_self.md

 ## Python

-If this is your first time playing with Python you may have find cheatsheet helpful:
+If this is your first time playing with Python you may find this cheatsheet helpful:

 [Python Cheatsheet](https://www.pythoncheatsheet.org/)